Mattianna/mattianna.github.io/_jewelry/Seaglass_Nacre_Long_Multistrand_Necklace.md

 {% include gallery %}

-Sparkly and elegant, this long multistrand necklace is made of pale green african sea glass, mother of pearl squares, silver accents, and teal seed beads.
+Sparkly and elegant, this long multistrand necklace is made of pale green African sea glass, mother of pearl squares, silver accents, and teal seed beads.